Related Tools

 Is this a standard 52-card deck?

-Yes, our card picker uses a standard 52-card French deck with four suits (Hearts, Diamonds, Clubs, Spades) and 13 ranks (Ace through King).
-Jokers are not included by default, maintaining traditional card game standards.
+Yes.
+A standard 52-card deck with 4 suits (Hearts, Diamonds, Clubs, Spades) and 13 ranks (Ace through King).

 Can I use this for decision making?